Yale-BIM/f21-assignments/assignment-3/README.md

     - Third, a Hartly and Zisserman's book was placed on the table, as shown in the pointcloud below.
         <img src="docs/book3d.png" width="300"/>
         <br>
     - Fourth, the depth/save_images.py script was run to save to disk what the camera was currently observing.
-The resulting depth and gray images are shown below: <br>
+The resulting depth (left) and gray (right) images are shown below: <br>
         <img src="docs/book.png" width="600"/>
         <br>
 3. Sample script to load the data.
 See the `depth/process_images.py` script.